 - Continuing to measure member satisfaction.
 With the suspension of non-essential services, and the pent-up demand, plans will want to continuously manage satisfaction to manage future CAHPS performance.

-“Revel knows that health plans need to be focused more than ever on member satisfaction and positive health outcomes through the pandemic, and our programs can have a long-term positive impact for plans and their members,” said Sara Ratner, Revel’s SVP of Government Programs & Strategic Initiatives.
+“Revel knows that health plans need to be focused more than ever on member satisfaction and positive health outcomes through the pandemic, and our programs can have a long-term positive impact for plans and their members,” said Sara Ratner, Medicaid Advisory Council Member.
 “This in turn, can help grow Star Ratings in 2022.”

 Recently, Revel launched COVID-19 and flu prevention programs aimed to assist health plans and providers in building multi-channel communications to connect members and patients to key preventive resources and information.